 The repeated delays in all parts of manufacturing has resulted in shortages of many goods and services.
 This includes various parts of heating and air conditioning units right here in Raleigh.

-Shortages mean both delays in getting parts delivered, and higher costs of those parts.
+Shortages mean both higher costs, and delays in getting parts delivered.

-For example, one of the most important parts in the heating and air conditioning world is semiconductors, which are used in variable-speed HVAC units, mini-splits, and heat pumps, as well as most electronics.
+For example, one of the most important parts in the heating and air conditioning world are semiconductors, which are used in variable-speed HVAC units, mini splits, and heat pumps, as well as most electronics.
 Today, around the world, there is a semiconductor shortage: “As the pandemic unfolded, early signs of fluctuating demand led to stockpiling and advance ordering of chips by some tech firms, which left others struggling to acquire the components.”

 And that’s just one part!
 Imagine all the people and materials involved in making an HVAC system.
 All the miners, refiners, manufacturers, shipyards, truckers, warehouses – all of those people being told to stay home for months.
 Now you’re starting to see just how complex the supply chain is, and how the shutdowns affected it.

 HVAC Price Increases

 So now you know how disruptions in manufacturing causes a shortage of raw materials, parts, components, and finished products.
 But how does that cause rising HVAC prices?